Marshmallows: Preheat your oven to 325 degrees F (160 degrees C). Spread the coconut on a

 and stiff, about 10 minutes (looks like thick marshmallow cream).

-Add vanilla extract and beat to combine, about 30 seconds longer.
+Add vanilla extract and a little food coloring (if using) and beat to combine, about 30 seconds longer.

 mixture into the prepared pan and spread with a damp offset

 spatula or rubber spatula.
 The mixture is very sticky so just smooth

 it out as best as you can.
 Sprinkle the top of the marshmallow with

 a generous coating of the toasted coconut, gently pressing the coconut into the